jasononeil/webpack-haxe-loader/webpack.md

     devServer: {
         contentBase: "./www",   // Your web root is in the "www" folder
-        publicPath: "/assets/", // The JS or assets webpack is building are in "www/assets"
+        publicPath: "/assets/", // If you have chose a custom folder for the output
-        overlay: true           // Display compilation errors in the browser },
+        overlay: true,          // Display compilation errors in the browser
+        hot: true               // Hot-reload modules if possible (like CSS) },

 Add a script to your `package.json`: